Introduction

 Carob scripts solve this problem and make research data accessible for reuse.

-We also hope that by using the terminag standard; and the tools to check datasets for being compliant (implemented in the R package “carobiner” available on github), researchers will be able to improve the quality of the new datasets that they create.
+We also hope that by using the terminag controlled vocabulary and units; and the tools to check datasets for being compliant (implemented in R package vocal), researchers will be able to improve the quality of the new datasets that they create.
 First and foremost, because this would make their own research more efficient and effective.
 Their work would also have more visibility and impact, as more people would work with the data once they are published.

 Carob is the Extract, Transform, and Load (ETL) framework supported by CGIAR to support predictive agronomy analytics (machine learning).
 All data transformations are done with R scripts, making it easy to enhance the standardization process as needs arise, and to correct mistakes.
 Please consider contributing!